markaggar/Water-Monitor/README.md

 - Cooldown after clear (seconds) — optional suppression period before re-triggering
 - Minimum refill duration (seconds; 0 disables)
 - Maximum refill duration (seconds; 0 disables)
+- Auto shutoff on trigger (per-detector)

+### Intelligent Leak Detection (experimental)
 If “Enable Intelligent Leak Detection” is checked, you’ll be presented with another page:

-Intelligent Leak Detection (experimental)
 - Occupancy mode input_select (optional)
 - Away states (comma-separated, optional)
 - Vacation states (comma-separated, optional)
 - Enable learning mode (toggle)
+- Auto shutoff on trigger (per-detector)

 Notes
 - CSV fields accept multiple labels separated by commas, e.g. "On Vacation, Returning from Vacation".
 - Learning mode is intended for future automation-assisted tuning; you can toggle it via Options or automations.

+### Synthetic Flow Options
+If Enable Synthetic Flow (testing) is enabled, you'll be presented with another page:
+- Include synthetic flow in detectors - allow detectors to see synthetic flow
+- Include synthetic flow in daily analysis - allow intelligent leak analysis to see synthetic flow

-Reconfiguration
+## Reconfiguration

 - Open Settings → Devices & Services → Water Monitor → Configure.
-- The low-flow leak sensor is optional and can be enabled/disabled at any time:
+- The leak sensors are optional and can be enabled/disabled at any time from the main setup page.
-  - Enabling creates the binary sensor.
-  - Disabling removes the binary sensor on reload.
-- **The shutoff valve and auto-shutoff toggles can be changed at any time via Options.**
+- The shutoff valve and auto-shutoff toggles can be changed at any time via Options

-Units
+## Units

 - If a Volume sensor is configured, its unit determines display (gallons/liters) and ensures alignment with the Energy dashboard.
 - If no Volume sensor is configured, Water Monitor computes volume by integrating the Flow sensor (default method: Trapezoidal; alternative: Left to match external counters).
 Units are inferred from the Flow sensor (e.g., GPM → gal, L/min → L).